 Adjacent building lines are translated into the façade, frontage and height of this streetscape infill.
-Playful use of materials and planes add interest to the street with a clearly defined commercial ground floor. (photo ©Rory Gardiner)
+Brick is used in a contemporary way, adding interest to the street with a clearly defined defensible space. (photo ©Tim Crocker)

-Voss Street Tower Hamlets BDA Architecture
+Voss Street London (Tower Hamlets) BDA Architecture

 The development sits between 2 different typologies.
-It follows adjacent form and building line and uses brick to integrate into the material palette, but introduces variations in the façade design. (photo ©Ivan Jones)
+It follows adjacent form and building line and uses brick to integrate with the existing palette, but introduces variations in the façade design. (photo ©Ivan Jones)

-45 Prusom Street Wapping
+45 Prusom Street London (Tower Hamlets)

 The development has broken down massing into two planes to integrate into the streetscape which does not have one continuous building line.
-The building is also slighly set-back from the façade of the adjacent buildings to allow for a better junction detail. (photo ©lvan Jones)
+The building is also slightly set-back from the façade of the adjacent buildings to allow for a better junction detail. (photo ©lvan Jones)